clevertree/relay/apps/server/README.md

       auto-linked when present.
 - PUT /{path} — write file and commit to selected branch/repo (branch via header or query `?branch=...`; repo via header or query `?repo=...`).
-    - Commits are validated by the hooks runner (`relay-hooks`) via a pre-receive check.
+    - Commits are validated by any `.relay/pre-commit.mjs` script present in the repository.
 Rejected commits return 400/500 with error text.
 - DELETE /{path} — delete file and commit to selected branch/repo (branch via header or query `?branch=...`).
 - QUERY * — Custom method for YAML-driven query using the local PoloDB index built by hooks (no POST alias).